aimerneige/node_json_api_template/README.md

 1. clone or create new repo with this
 2. edit the package.json with your information
 3. switch to your LICENSE
-4. install package with `npm install`
-5. create your routes in `src/routes`
-6. add your own routes in `app.js`
+4. edit the README file
-7. start test your project with `node app.js`
+5. start your project

 ## Deploy